Federal Criminal Defense FAQ

 Retain A Nationally Recognized Trial Lawyer

 Even if we already addressed your particular question, it is very common for additional questions or concerns to arise.
-We welcome your input and we are here to help.
-All you have to do is schedule a no-cost, no-obligation case evaluation with our legal team to review every aspect of your case in detail.
+The team welcomes your input and are here to help.
+All you have to do is schedule a no-cost, no-obligation case evaluation with the team to review every aspect of your case in detail.

-Contact our firm today to work directly with attorney Petruzzi, who has been included in the Top 100 Trial Lawyers by The National Trial Lawyers association.
+Contact the firm today to work directly with attorney Petruzzi, who has been included in the Top 100 Trial Lawyers by The National Trial Lawyers association.